-- 1. In February of 2019, Salem Presbytery voted to adopt the plan developed by the Dream Team between March 2017 and February 2019, a plan based on a philosophy of adaptive transformation, "assisting and supporting congregational leaders, Teaching Elders, CREs, Educators, and congregations to be faithfully and fully engaged in the work God is doing in our communities...The model is a vision of a Presbytery with a decentralized structure of small partnerships built around shared values and shared missional endeavors." - 2.
-Formed in March 2019 by Council, the Team is currently made up of Jill Crainshaw (TE), LaQreshia Bates-Harley (RE, vice-moderator), Kim Priddy (TE), Margaret Elliott (TE), Bob Hill (RE), David Parker (RE), David Ealy (TE), Pollye Pruitt (RE), and Ken Broman-Fulks (TE, moderator).
+- 1. In February of 2019, Salem Presbytery voted to adopt the plan developed by the Dream Team between March 2017 and February 2019, a plan based on a philosophy of adaptive transformation, "assisting and supporting congregational leaders, Teaching Elders, CREs, Educators, and congregations to be faithfully and fully engaged in the work God is doing in our communities ...
+The model is a vision of a Presbytery with a decentralized structure of small partnerships built around shared values and shared missional endeavors." - 2.
+Formed in March 2019 by Executive Council, the Team is currently made up of Jill Crainshaw (TE), LaQreshia Bates-Harley (RE, vice-moderator), Kim Priddy (TE), Margaret Elliott (TE), Bob Hill (RE), David Parker (RE), David Ealy (TE), Pollye Pruitt (RE), and Ken Broman-Fulks (TE, moderator).
 The plan called for two former members of the Dream Team to be on the IT.
 Originally, Kim Priddy and Touré Marshall filled those two positions.
 With Touré's departure, Ron Shive (TE) has recently agreed to serve in this second position. - 3.
 Major points of plan and status: - a.
-Decentralized Office Clemmons office is to be sold (or leased) and staff are to be dispersed throughout the presbytery, working from home or from church offices. - i.
+Decentralized Office the plan called for the Clemmons office to be sold (or leased) and staff to be dispersed throughout the presbytery, working from home or from church offices. - i.
 May 2019 initial survey of churches willing to be donate office and/or meeting space.
 Thirteen churches offered to donate office space from Mebane and Burlington in the east to Blowing Rock and Boone in the west.
 With the realization that it would be a while before office space would be needed, this list was kept on file and recently updated. - ii.
-Summer 2019 steps began to place the Clemmons property on the market either for lease or sale.
+Summer 2019 steps were initiated to place the Clemmons property on the market either for lease or sale.
 These steps included: - 1.
 Contracting with agent - 2.
 Applying to Clemmons Village Council for rezoning of property - 3.
 Putting property on the market - 4.
 After a period with only occasional interest and no offers either to lease or purchase, we were approached by Behavior Consultation & Psychological Services, PLLC (BCPS) to purchase the property.
-After negotiation, Council approved the proposal to sell the property for \$600,000.
-Closing date is July 31st. - 5.
+After negotiation, Executive Council approved the proposal to sell the property for \$600,000.
+Closing date was July 31st. - 5.
 We express our deep appreciation to the staff who have gone above and beyond to prepare to dispose of the property inside the building.
 In addition, special thanks to Renee Carter for working with the folks at Clemmons Presbyterian Church, who have offered to house Renee and Peggy Trenchard and presbytery files.
 Our great thanks to Clemmons Presbyterian for their generosity, as well. - 6.
-Upfitting the office at CPC includes installation of HVAC in the converted Sunday School classroom at a cost of \$2900.
-Additional costs are still being determined. - 7.
-Steve Scott and Laurie Scott will be working from home.
-The presbytery computer server will be housed in their home, as well.
+Upfitting the office at CPC includes installation of HVAC in the converted Sunday School classroom.
+Total costs are still being determined. - 7.
+Steve Scott and Laurie Scott are working from home.
+The presbytery computer server is housed in their home, as well.
 The Personnel Committee is currently working on determining reimbursement for upgrading the Scotts' internet connection. - 8.
-Thanks also to Paul Sink for cataloging and organizing the disposition of office equipment and supplies that will no longer be needed. - iii.
-In process and still to be completed overseeing the office needs of new staff as they come on board. - 4.
-In process and still to be completed - a.
-Parishes and Engagement Pastors
+Thanks also to Paul Sink for cataloging and organizing the disposition of office equipment and supplies that will no longer be needed. - 4.
+In process and still to be completed

-- i.
-The presbytery has been divided into five parishes (the original plan called for six parishes, but the geographical practicalities called for a revision to five): - 1.
+- a.
+Parishes and Engagement Pastors - i.
+The presbytery has been divided into five parishes (the original plan called for six parishes but the geographical practicalities called for a revision to five): - 1.
 Northwest Watauga, Ashe, Alleghany, Wilkes, Surry, Alexander Counties - 2.
-Davie, Iredell, Rowan Counties - 3.
-Forsyth, Davidson, Stokes, Yadkin Counties - 4.
-Guilford, Rockingham, Randolph Counties - 5.
-Caswell, Alamance, Chatham Counties - ii.
+Southwest Davie, Iredell, Rowan Counties - 3.
+Piedmont Forsyth, Davidson, Stokes, Yadkin Counties - 4.
+Central Guilford, Rockingham, Randolph Counties - 5.
+East Caswell, Alamance, Chatham Counties - ii.
 Working with the Personnel Committee, we are currently seeking an engagement pastor for each parish.